Skip to article frontmatterSkip to article content

 This may be due to an incorrect BASE_URL configuration.
 See the MyST Documentation for reference.

-This book offers a hands-on introduction to software engineering (and other related topics!) with generative AI, combining formal foundations with easily executable code, practical design patterns and best practices.
+This book offers a hands-on introduction to software engineering (and other related topics!) with Generative AI, combining formal foundations with easily executable code, practical design patterns and best practices.

 Notes on Book Software